QuantEcon/lecture-python-advanced/source/rst/rob_markov_perf.rst

 These specifications simplify calculations and allow us to give a simple example that illustrates basic forces.

-This lecture is based on ideas described in chapter 15 of  :cite:`HansenSargent2008` and in :doc:`Markov perfect equilibrium<markov_perf>` and :doc:`Robustness<robustness>`.
+This lecture is based on ideas described in chapter 15 of  :cite:`HansenSargent2008` and in `Markov perfect equilibrium <https://python-intro.quantecon.org/markov_perf.html>`__ and :doc:`Robustness<robustness>`.

 Let's start with some standard imports: